nikkiw/docker-kallithea/README.md

 Sort direction when default sort column is specified.
 A rough patch to the display template. ("asc" by default)

+- `KALLITHEA_FIX_PERMISSION`
+If set to TRUE, will overwrite the file permissions of the repository and configuration files .
+(TRUE by default)

 When executing with persistence, the following two steps are assumed as an example.
 First, run with database initialization.